-- To offer choices of routes and help to dissipate vehicular traffic throughout the Plan Lands by providing for multiple vehicular routes and connections to Main Street and Link Streets in a manner that helps to dissipate traffic throughout the Plan lands.
+- To offer choices of routes and help to dissipate vehicular traffic throughout the Plan Lands by providing for multiple vehicular routes and connections to Main Street and Link Streets.
 This will include a design speed of 30 - 40 kilometres per hour for Link Streets and 30 kilometres per hour for Access Streets.
 (Objective AM8) - To design streets for slow vehicular speeds from the outset in a manner that would limit the need to install retro-fitted traffic calming structures such as speed humps.
 Slower vehicular speeds shall be achieved through street design such as narrow carriageways, street enclosures and horizontal and vertical elements such as (inter alia) low traffic tables at junctions and/or pinch points.
 (Objective AM9) - That traffic calming mechanisms and contemporary solutions detailed in Section 7 and Appendix 3 of this Local Area Plan will be carefully incorporated within development proposals at the design stage.
 (Objective AM10)